Another tax season is behind us now and the color green has returned to the Chicago area.

 Similarly, it has been our experience working with numerous not-for-profit organizations that the tone set by the people at the top is critical to quality management.
 Even more noticeable is a lack of excellent leadership.
 When a board of directors is not visible to an organization and its employees, it creates an environment where poor decisions are not questioned, and opportunities for fraud and abuse can increase.

-May this summer and rest of the year see positive transformation for your organization.
+May this summer and rest of the year see the positive transformation for your organization.

 Jeff Schroeder, Partner